-Assessments must be mapped to the requirements of the approved curriculum andR5.10 appropriately sequenced to match doctors' progression through their education and training.

-Assessments must be carried out by someone with appropriate expertise in the area being assessed, and who has been appropriately selected, supported and
+- Assessments must be mapped to the requirements of the approved curriculum and appropriately sequenced to match doctors' progression through their education and training. - Assessments must be carried out by someone with appropriate expertise in the area being assessed, and who has been appropriately selected, supported and appraised.

-R5.11 appraised.
 They are responsible for honestly and effectively assessing the doctor in training's performance and being able to justify their decision.
 Educators must be trained and calibrated in the assessments they are required to conduct.

-Guidance on appropriate assessors for the three components of the MRCGP can be found here.
+Guidance on appropriate assessors for the WPBA component of the MRCGP can be found on this page or downloaded directly here.

-Trainers applying for accreditation and re-accreditation must be able to demonstrate a familiarity with all aspects of the MRCGP and that they have attended regular training in calibrating WPBAs to how curricula and clinical placements are delivered.
+Trainers applying for accreditation and re-accreditation must be able to demonstrate a familiarity with all aspects of the MRCGP and that they have attended regular training in calibrating WPBAs

-R5.12

-R5.12

 Organisations must make reasonable adjustments to help disabled learners meet the standards of competence in line with the Equality Act 2010, although the standards of competence themselves cannot be changed.
-Reasonable adjustments may be made to the way that the standards are assessed or performed (except where the method of performance is part of the competence to be attained), and
+Reasonable adjustments may be made to the way that the standards are assessed or performed (except where the method of performance is part of the competence to be attained), and to how curricula and clinical placements are delivered.